datacarpentry/astronomy-python/episodes/06-photo.md

 {.language python}

 ![Color magnitude diagram of our selected stars showing all of the stars selected](../fig/06-photo_files/06-cmd_no_lims.png)

+In the previous cell we have assigned the color and magnitude to variables `x` and `y`, respectively.
+We have done this out of convenience and to keep the code readable since the table variables and column names are long and `x` includes an operation between two columns.

 We can zoom in on the region of interest by setting the range of x and y values displayed with the `xlim` and `ylim` functions.